These words assault my ears:

 “These books are so *bleep* heavy.”

 Here’s a hint.
 I’m not in a back alley of downtown Salem.
 I’m not in a public library.
 I’m not even watching Netflix or YouTube.

 As a matter of fact, I’m walking out of Aramark after a lovely lunch of buffalo mac and cheese.
-Or, I’m walking past the computer labs in AC.
-Maybe I’m even trudging my way up the hill for a 9 a.m. weights class.
+Or, I’m walking passed the computer labs in AC.
+Maybe I’m trudging my way up the hill for a 9 a.m. weights class.

 Yet, this type of language is all too common among our fellow Corbanites, and I have to ask myself why.
 Why are we okay with this?
 To be fair, we do hear words like these frequently.
 After all, we can’t completely isolate ourselves from the world.
 This language saturates our media and community today, but we’re supposed to be lights in those settings (Matthew 5:13-16).
 How can we be light and salt when we talk like everyone else?

 But nowhere in the Bible does it say, “Thou shalt not cuss.”
 Words are words.
 They only have the meaning you decide to give them.
 They’re subjective.
 You can’t tell me what to say.
 Don’t judge me for how I grew up talking.
 I’ve heard all of these arguments and more, but do they excuse us from our responsibility to represent Christ in a fallen world?
 I don’t think so.

 Psalm 19:14 says, “Let the words of my mouth and the meditation of my heart be acceptable in your sight, O Lord, my rock and my redeemer.”
 This doesn’t have to apply just to cursing and taking the Lord’s name in vain.
 It applies if you struggle with excessive sarcasm that tends to tear people down, like I do.
 Maybe it’s lying that you’re trying to overcome.